cvmfs-contrib/cvmfs-emscripten/README.md

 * `function getNestedCatalogHash(catalog, path)` Returns a `cvmfs.util.hash` object for the nested catalog whose entry is at the given path in the given catalog.

 * `function getBindMountpointHash(catalog, path)` Returns a `cvmfs.util.hash` object for the bind mountpoint whose entry is at the given path in the given catalog.

+## GSoC

+This project was done as part of a Google Summer of Code project in 2018.
+The student was Saurav Sachidanand and the mentors were Jakob Blomer and Radu Popescu.
+A short blog related to this project was also maintained at [medium.com/@saurvs](https://medium.com/@saurvs).